 - Step 1.
 Choose the policy you would like have IDP on. - Step 2.
-Click on the Edit link on the rule you want to delete. - Step 3.
+Click on the Edit link corresponding to the rule you want to configure. - Step 3.
 Enable the Intrusion Detection / Prevention checkbox. - Step 4.
 Choose Prevention from the mode drop down list. - Step 5.
-Enable the alerting checkbox for email alerting.
+Enable the alerting checkbox for e-mail alerting.